cysouw/diathesis/text/c07_participle.md

 ### [ N | – ] *werden + Partizip* Impersonal passive {#sec:participles-werden-impersonal-passive}

 The *werden + Partizip* impersonal passive is a widely discussed phenomenon in German grammar that occurs with some intransitive verbs [@next a,b].
 A special and very atypical characteristic of this diathesis is that there is no grammatical subject expressed.
 Typically in German, when a subject is dropped, then a valency-simulating pronoun *es* is inserted (see [@sec:intro-es]).
-However, in this diathesis any pronoun *es* is only position-simulating (i.e. it occurs when the first position of the sentence, i.e. the *Vorfeld*, is empty).
+However, in this diathesis any occurring pronoun *es* is only position-simulating (i.e. it occurs when the first position of the sentence, i.e. the *Vorfeld*, is empty).
 In contrast, when the first position is filled, the pronoun *es* is absent [@next b].

-This diathesis has become famous in grammatical discussion becuase of the claimed correlation with unaccusativity (see [@sec:participles-restrictions]).
+This diathesis has become famous in grammatical discussion because of the claimed correlation with unaccusativity (see [@sec:participles-restrictions]).
 Basically, the claim is that there is a correlation between the *sein/haben* selection in the Perfect and the possibility of the *werden* impersonal passive.
 Concretely, the claim is that (agentive) intransitive verbs with *haben* allow for the impersonal passive [@next a.b], while (patientive) intransitive verbs with *sein* do not [@next c,d].

 ::: ex
 - Das kleine Kind schläft. \